 2. Warnell Assistantships

 Warnell assistantships are funded by the School, and are awarded solely on the basis of merit.
 The recipient’s duties include assisting faculty members in teaching and research.
-Standard length of support for a Master’s student is 7 semesters, including summer, and for a Doctoral student is 10 semesters, including summer.
+Standard length of support for a Master’s student is 2 years, and for a Doctoral student is 3 years.
 Students are obligated to TA one semester per academic year for the duration of departmental support.
-To be eligible for consideration, applications must be complete by February 1 (for fall) and October 1 (for spring) and the applicant must be recommended for acceptance by a faculty member.
+To be eligible for consideration, applications must be complete by February 1 (for fall admission) and October 1 (for spring admission) and the applicant must be recommended for acceptance by a faculty member.

 3. Research Assistantships